Man of the Woods

-The album debuted atop the US Billboard 200, while "Filthy" and "Say Something" reached the top 10 on the Billboard Hot 100.
+Man of the Woods debuted atop the US Billboard 200, while "Filthy" and "Say Something" reached the top 10 on the Billboard Hot 100.
 To promote the album, Timberlake embarked on his sixth concert tour, The Man of the Woods Tour in March 2018.
 The single "Say Something" received a nomination for Best Pop Duo/Group Performance at the 61st Annual Grammy Awards.

 Background

 After completing the successful world tour for his previous records The 20/20 Experience and The 20/20 Experience – 2 of 2, Timberlake took a one-year break and later returned to produce the soundtrack for the animated film Trolls in 2016.
 In a radio interview in May 2016 Timberlake first confirmed working on a new album but without a date set for release yet, "I think where I grew up in America has a lot of influence – Growing up in Tennessee – very central of the country – Memphis is known as the birthplace of rock & roll, but also the home of the blues, but Nashville's right down the street so there's a lot of country music."
 Timberlake worked with producers Timbaland, Danja, the Neptunes, and Max Martin, and in following interviews he stated, "It sounds more like where I've come from than any other music I've ever made...
 It's Southern American music.
 But I want to make it sound modern – at least that's the idea right now."
 In December 2017, Timberlake's website displayed the logo featuring the letters "MOTW".
 Rolling Stone physical magazine reported that the album would feature a collaboration with singer-songwriter Chris Stapleton.
 Stapleton and Timberlake previously collaborated in a live performance at the 2015 CMA Awards, with some music publications speculating his next record may be influenced by Southern music.